-This study is based on a multicentre registry.
+This study is based on a multicenter registry.
 Therefore, it involves bias in case selection, examiner skill, and institution.
-Moreover, this registry does not include any standardised CTO-PCI procedure.
+Moreover, this registry does not include any standardized CTO-PCI procedure.
 Therefore, each case involves selection bias with respect to the retrograde procedure, CCs, and devices.
-The primary endpoint is not CC MC crossing success or CTO-PCI technical success.
+The primary end point is not CC MC crossing success or CTO-PCI technical success.
 However, in this study, the CTO-PCI technical success rate after CC GW crossing success was reasonable (91.0%).
 Regarding the evaluation of CC complications, the frequency of CC perforation requiring treatment was not equal to clinical cardiac tamponade or other clinical major complications.
-Even though an experienced CTO examiner observed angiographic findings, there was a possibility of variability in angiographic evaluation.
-The angiographic findings of CCs were based on tip injection findings.
-There was a possibility of wire passage through CCs without tip injection.
-In this study, native CCs were investigated.
+There was a possibility of variability in angiographic evaluation, because angiographic findings were observed by an experienced CTO examiner.
+Angiographic findings of CC were based on tip injection findings.
+There was a possibility of wire passage through CC without tip injection.
+In this study, native CCs are investigated.
 There is a limitation for estimating bypass graft CCs.
-In the GW evaluation, only final GWs were investigated.
-There is a possibility that initial or second GWs were not investigated.
+In the GW evaluation, only final GWs are investigated.
+There is a possibility that initial or second GW is not investigated.
 Because CC GW crossing success is closely related to GW technology, further validation is needed to confirm the effects of future GWs.